Exposing American

 The Quality of Brutalism according to Reyner Banham:

-1. Formal legibility of plan;
+1. Formal legibility of plan

-2. clear exhibition of structure, and
+2. clear exhibition of structure

-3. valuation of materials for their inherent qualities ‘as found.’
+3. valuation of materials for their inherent qualities ‘as found’

 Links to Albums: Brutalist Buildings in the United States